 - Bring a small first aid kit designed for hiking.
 With the steep trail and scrambling involved, there’s a chance someone will slip and fall.

 - Bring Layers – Even in summer, it can get cold in the deep forest sections, especially near the creek crossings, so bring some extra layers of clothing.
-As a bonus, long sleeve shirts and pants will help fend off the annoying mosquitos in this section.
+As a bonus, long sleeve shirts and hiking pants will help fend off the annoying mosquitos in this section.

 Wind Ridge Footwear Recommendation